bespoke-inc/duckling/README.md

 project.
 If your backend doesn't run Haskell or if you don't want to spin your own Duckling server, you can directly use [wit.ai](https://wit.ai)'s built-in entities.

+## Building and publishing as a docker image
+The only difference with the upstream Facebook repository is that the docker image is optimised to be as small as possible.

+To build it, run `./build.sh`.
+The docker image tag will be printed out on success.
+It uses the commit sha1 for uniqueness.

+If you also want to publish the image to docker hub, you need to be logged into it.
+Run `docker login` and provide your username and password.
+If you don't have an account, create one and ask Ops for permissions on the bespokeinc organisation.

+Once that's done, simply add the `-p` option to the build script: `./build.sh -p`

 ## Supported dimensions
 Duckling supports many languages, but most don't support all dimensions yet (**we need your help!**).